simonmichael/hledger/hledger/hledger.m4.md

 2024-12-20: Some more things not yet handled for you:

-- P directives are not converted automatically - convert those yourself
+- P directives are not converted automatically - convert those yourself.
-- Balance assignments are not converted (Beancount doesnt support them) - replace those with explicit amounts
+- Balance assignments are not converted (Beancount doesn't support them) - replace those with explicit amounts.

 #### Beancount account names